Alemtuzumab

-Alemtuzumab, sold under the brand names Campath and Lemtrada among others, is a medication used to treat chronic lymphocytic leukemia (CLL) and multiple sclerosis.
-In CLL, it has been used as both a first line and second line treatment.
-In MS it is generally only recommended if other treatments have not worked.
+Alemtuzumab, sold under the brand names Campath and Lemtrada among others, is a medication used to treat chronic lymphocytic leukemia and multiple sclerosis.
+In chronic lymphocytic leukemia, it has been used as both a first line and second line treatment.
 It is given by injection into a vein.

 It is a monoclonal antibody that binds to CD52, a protein present on the surface of mature lymphocytes, but not on the stem cells from which these lymphocytes are derived.
 After treatment with alemtuzumab, these CD52-bearing lymphocytes are targeted for destruction.

 Alemtuzumab was approved for medical use in the United States in 2001.
-(Mab)Campath was withdrawn from the markets in the US and Europe in 2012, to prepare for a higher-priced relaunch of Lemtrada aimed at multiple sclerosis.
+(Mab)Campath was withdrawn from the markets in the US and the EU in 2012, to prepare for a higher-priced relaunch of Lemtrada aimed at multiple sclerosis.

 Medical uses

 Chronic lymphocytic leukemia

-Alemtuzumab is used for the treatment of B-cell chronic lymphocytic leukemia (B-CLL) in people who have been treated with alkylating agents and who have failed fludarabine therapy.
-It is an unconjugated antibody, thought to work via the activation of antibody-dependent cell-mediated cytotoxicity (ADCC).
+Alemtuzumab is used for the treatment of B-cell chronic lymphocytic leukemia in people who have been treated with alkylating agents and who have failed fludarabine therapy.
+It is an unconjugated antibody, thought to work via the activation of antibody-dependent cell-mediated cytotoxicity.

 Multiple sclerosis

 It is used for the relapsing remitting form of multiple sclerosis.
 A 2017 Cochrane meta-analysis of studies comparing alemtuzumab to interferon beta 1a concluded that annual cycles of alemtuzumab probably reduces the proportion of people that experience relapse and may reduce the proportion of people who experience disability worsening and new T2 lesions on MRI, with adverse events found to be similarly high for both treatments.
-However the low-to-moderate levels of evidence in the included, existing studies were noted and the need for larger high-quality randomised, double‐blind, controlled trials comparing mono or combination therapy with alemtuzumab was highlighted.
-It is generally only recommended in people do not respond sufficiently to at least two other MS medications.
+However the low-to-moderate levels of evidence in the included, existing studies were noted and the need for larger high-quality randomised, double-blind, controlled trials comparing mono or combination therapy with alemtuzumab was highlighted.